 - If you book directly through a local provider, you must also trust the company has a strong reputation, safety record, honest pricing standards, etc.

-- App-based membership and flight sharing platforms are jet brokers at the core – they do not own or operate aircraft.
+- Membership and flight sharing platforms are jet brokers at the core – they do not own or operate aircraft.

 - Platforms vary, but most charge initiation fees to join.
 Members are later offered ‘discounted’ rates on highly trafficked routes.